A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Appendix

 \subsection{Syntactic Description}

-All of the CAN data files are logged using the standard can-utils \cite{canutils} candump format:
+All of the CAN data files are logged using the standard can-utils (\url{https://github.com/linux-can/can-utils}) candump format:

+While timestamps are reported with a precision of $1\mu s$, the hardware used to collect this data (a Kvaser Leaf Light V2) only guarantees an accuracy of $100\mu s$.
 Note that all data fields in these logs contain the full 8 bytes, which we padded with zeros if necessary.
 The channel is always \texttt{can0}, so this column can be dropped.
 We provide metadata (in JSON format) for each capture, including a general description of driving activities, the length of the capture in seconds, and whether or not the car was on the dynamometer.
 For attack captures, we also include whether the capture was modified (i.e., masquerade attacks), the injection ID and data field, and the interval of injection (start, end) corresponding to the time of the first/last injected message in elapsed seconds.
 Importantly, we do not label individual messages as attack/normal, because the software we used to collect did not have that capability.
 However, with injection ID, data, and intervals, these can be labeled in post-processing fairly easily.
-Examples of the provided metadata are shown in Fig. \ref{fig:metadata_eg}.
+Examples of the provided metadata are shown in Fig~\ref{fig:metadata_eg}.

-We use a wildcard character ``X'' in the \texttt{injection\_data\_str} field when a signal was targeted (only some, not all bytes in the message are manipulated) to indicate that the byte in the given position was not modified in the injection.
-Similarly, ``X'' appears in the \texttt{injection\_id} field to indicate that no particular ID was targeted, which is only the case in the fuzzing attack.
-For the accelerator attack, the \texttt{injection\_id} and \texttt{injection\_data\_str} are null, and the injection interval is just the start and end time of the capture.
-(This will be included in the full documentation.)
+We use a wildcard character ``X'' in the \texttt{injection\_data\_str} field to indicate that the byte in the given position was not modified in the injection when only one signal in the data field is targeted.
+Similarly, ``X'' in the \texttt{injection\_id} field indicates that no particular ID was targeted, which is only the case in the fuzzing attack.
+For the accelerator attack, the \texttt{injection\_id} and \texttt{injection\_data\_str} are null, and the injection interval is just the start and end time of the capture (Note that all of these details are included in the full documentation).